 Instead of a tank holding water under pressure, this type of toilet utilizes an electric motor to actuate air pressure into the fully sealed compression tank.

-The combination of water and high air pressure sucks the waste through the flushing channel, cleaning the bowl with great precision in less than a couple of seconds.
+The combination of water and high air pressure sucks the waste through the flushing channel, cleaning the bowl with high precision in less than a couple of seconds.

-Dual flush units can save you up to a whopping 68% water compared to a standard low-flush toilet model.
-The dual mechanism comprises two distinct options for removing the urine and solid waste.
+Dual flush units can save you up to a whopping 68% of water compared to a standard low-flush toilet model.
+The double mechanism comprises two distinct options for removing the urine and solid waste.

-While the lower water flush uses minimal amounts of water (around 0.8 gallon) to flush the liquid waste, switching to the full flush mode will wash away solid discharge with one sweep using 1.6 gallon or less.
+While the lower water flush uses minimal amounts of water (around 0.8 gallons) to flush the liquid waste, switching to the full flush mode will wash away solid waste with one sweep using 1.6 gallons or less.
 Dual flush toilets are available in both pressure-assisted and gravity-fed options.